ErpNetDocs/info/information/try-our-system.md

 ## Can I Try Your Newly Released Solutions?

+You don't have to wait for a whole new system version to be released to try our new solutions.
 Our brand-new features, functionalities, and modules can be tried just as they are released in our database for testing purposes, called TestDB.

 TestDB can be accessed in a similar manner at the following URL address: